-So here are my thoughts on being funny.
-One overall theme is that humor can be a double-edged sword.
+One overall theme in my observations is that humor can be a double-edged sword.
 If you use it properly it can help you, but misusing it will set you back.
-I also focus on the idea that humor, especially spontaneous humor, isn't so much consciously created as it just pops into your head fully formed.
+I also focus on the idea spontaneous social humor, isn't so much consciously created as it just pops into your head fully formed.

-Being funny is good, but you don't have to be funny
+Being funny is great, but you don't have to be funny

-Being funny is definitely a good thing.
-It makes you more fun to be around, and it allows you to inject amusement into otherwise ho-hum situations.
-Sitting around on a Sunday afternoon watching bad television is pretty boring, but if your hilarious friend is there cracking jokes about the shows the whole time, it's a decent way to pass the time.
+Being funny makes you entertaining to be around, and it allows you to inject amusement into otherwise ho-hum situations.
+Spending a Sunday afternoon watching bad television is pretty boring, but if your hilarious friend is there cracking jokes about the shows, it's a decent way to pass the time.

 But you don't have to be funny.
-If being funny isn't your thing there are many other ways to give people a reason to want to spend time with you.
-Everyone's had friends who weren't funny at all, but were still really personable and likable.
-Also, some people you get along with will tell you it's just hard to make him laugh.
-Being funny isn't an option with them, so it forces you to be a solid friend to them through other means.
+If being humorous isn't your thing there are many other ways to give people a reason to want to spend time with you.
+Everyone's had friends who weren't funny at all, but were still really personable, likable, and interesting.
+Also, some people are just hard to get laugh out of.
+Being funny isn't an option, so you have to find other ways to connect with them.

-Being around people who are funnier than you often has the result of making your own jokes fall flat in comparison.
-Usually the right things to do here is to let the other person have their moment and resort to another way of interacting with people.
+Being around people who are funnier than you often makes your own jokes fall flat in comparison.
+Usually the right move here is to let them have be the comedian in the conversation, and switch to another style of interacting with everyone.

 Trying to be funny all the time isn't a good thing

-Another point is that someone can laugh at something but still not like it overall.
-You can probably think of a sitcom you don't like but will still laugh at isolated gags if you ever have to watch it.
-People may laugh at certain antics or corny jokes in spite of themselves, but they'd really prefer not to hear them.
+Another point is that someone can laugh at something, but still not like it overall.
+You can probably think of a sitcom you don't enjoy, but will still chuckle at isolated gags if you ever have to watch it.
+If you're goofing around 24/7 people may laugh at certain antics or corny jokes in spite of themselves, but they'd really prefer you took a break.

 People assume your humor reflects what you're like as a person

-I think that someone's sense of humor is at least partially connected to their personality and their worldview.
-An overly serious, uptight person isn't going to have much of one at all.
+I think someone's sense of humor is at least partially connected to their personality and worldview.
+A super-serious, uptight person isn't going to have much of one at all.
 Someone who's more laid back and sees the absurdity in life will probably be more amusing.
 A cynical, cerebral person will probably have a more cynical, cerebral sense of humor.
 A loud, obnoxious guy will probably have a more loud, obnoxious sense of humor.
-Most people probably understand this instinctively.
+Most people understand this instinctively.

-You can sometimes improve your sense of humor by adjusting your personality and the way you see things.
-If you're too pessimistic or anal about the world you may find you become funnier if you lighten up.
+You can sometimes improve your sense of humor by shifting your personality and the way you see things.
+If you're too pessimistic or anal-retentive you may find you become funnier if you lighten up.
 But all that applies only to a point.
 Just because you tell a sick or offensive joke doesn't automatically mean you're a budding child molester or KKK member.
-I think most people understand this as well.
+Most people understand this as well.

-What gets you a laugh in the short term may be hurting you in the long run if it affects the way people see you for the worse.
-Maybe when you joke around people laugh at the time, but weeks later they could make a comment like, "Man, you're crazy.
+What gets you a laugh in the short term may be hurting you in the long run, if it affects the way people see you for the worse.
+Maybe when you joke around your co-workers laugh at the time, but weeks later they could make a comment like, "Man, you're twisted.
 I worry about you sometimes..."
-Be aware of what impression your jokes are making on other people and adjust them accordingly if necessary.
+Be aware of what impression your jokes are making and adjust them accordingly if necessary.

-Now to a degree we can't win with every type of person, and shouldn't try to recalibrate our humor to be totally bland and conforming.
+Now to a degree we can't win with everyone, and shouldn't try to recalibrate our humor to be totally bland and conforming.
 People with quirky senses of humor naturally attract friends who appreciate their style, and rightfully drive away the overly serious types who aren't a match for them.
 That's one thing.
-However, if you think your humor has elements that anyone would agree are a bit much, then you might want to make some changes.
+However, if you think your humor has elements that anyone would agree are a bit much, then you might want to challenge yourself to broaden your style.